Table of Contents

 SiteGround is a very popular WordPress hosting provider with some very affordable options.
 Perfect for anyone looking for cheap but reliable WordPress hosting.

 SiteGround hosting speed is very good thanks to their NGINX server technology which is an extremely fast web server.
 All of their plans include SSD drives too.
-SiteGround do more than most other hosts to make sure your website is fast though.
-They’ve even built their own caching plugin for WordPress (SuperCacher) which is available on GrowBig and GoGeek plans.
+SiteGround does more than most other hosts to make sure your website is fast though.
+They’ve even built their own caching plugin for WordPress (SiteGround Optimizer).

-SiteGround go the extra mile when it comes to server uptime.
+SiteGround goes the extra mile when it comes to server uptime.
 They have developed a number of custom solutions to minimise the risk of downtime and they claim to have an uptime of 99.99%!
-This is amazing and whilst I don’t have the stats to back this up, I’ve got no reason to doubt them and I’ve never experienced downtime on any client websites.
+This is amazing and whilst I don’t have the stats to back this up, I’ve got no reason to doubt them and I’ve never experienced downtime on any client websites, or on my own websites.

 SiteGround pricing is great.
 Their cheapest plan starts at $3.95 per month.
 This is for their StartUp plan.
 This plan will be perfect for anyone setting up a new website but you can only host 1 website with this plan.
 For people with already established websites that need more features, space and the possibility to host multiple websites then their GrowBig and GoGeek plans are available at $5.95 and $11.95 respectively.

-These prices are great and either one will be perfect for anyone looking for cheap WordPress hosting but there are a few anoying issues with GiteGround pricing options.
+These prices are great and either one will be perfect for anyone looking for cheap WordPress hosting but there are a few annoying issues with GiteGround pricing options.

 The second thing that I don’t like about their pricing is that when you renew hosting with them you’ll be paying much more.
 They don’t highlight this very well either.
 Just some small grey text above the initial price that shows the price you’ll pay after your initial term.
 You’ll be paying 60% more after your initial term ends!